Tekknow69/task-rest/README.md

 # task-rest
 Login and get order data from Rest api

 This project is for educational purposes only.
 Thank you for your cooperation!

+To run needed software:
+XAMPP OR WAMP
+php PHP 7.3.28 version

+If dosen't work please configure/run on xampp virtual host